 Climate positive planning

-Somerset West and Taunton Council has declared a Climate Emergency and is committed to working towards carbon neutrality by 2030.
+Somerset West and Taunton Council has declared Climate and Ecological Emergencies and is committed to working towards carbon neutrality by 2030.
 The Somerset Climate Emergency Strategy and SWT’s own Carbon Neutrality and Climate Resilience (CNCR) Action Plan both clearly identify the key role of the planning system in tackling the Climate Emergency through both mitigation of and adaptation to projected climate change.

 Climate Positive Planning:

-- Underlines that the Climate Emergency is generally a material consideration in determining planning applications; and
+- Underlines that the Climate Emergency is a material consideration in determining planning applications

-- Sets out that a Climate Emergency Checklist should be submitted alongside all planning applications at validation stage*.
+- Sets out that a completed Climate Emergency Checklist should be submitted alongside all planning applications at validation stage

 Climate Positive Planning is relevant across both the former Taunton Deane and West Somerset areas (excluding Exmoor National Park).
 It is a useful resource of guidance for applicants, providing guidance on how and where they can demonstrate that their proposal responds to the Climate Emergency and existing adopted policies in this regard.

 A draft of Climate Positive Planning was subject to public consultation between 23 November 2020 and 4 January 2021.
 The Consultation Report details this consultation, the responses received and responses to issues raised.